OOXXXXOO/WSNet/README.md

 * Start a fast training instance on the standard datasets with default pre-trained model.
 *  Automatic build the dataset from original images & labels with **the specified data structure rule**.
 * Support for some state-of-the-art models.
-* Use Json config file configure the training instance to avoid change the project code.
+* Use Json config file configure the training / validation /inference instance to avoid change the project code.

 ****